CharlyMannion/Book-Hunting/README.md

 # Book Hunting

 ## Overview
-An indepndent project, worked on during my time at Makers Academy.
+An independent project, worked on during my time at Makers Academy.

 This is an app to help a user find a jolly good book.